To see the other types of publications on this topic, follow the link: Water masses formation.

 Abstract:

 Abstract.
 The temporal evolution of the characteristics of Denmark Strait Overflow Water (DSOW) is reconstructed using hydrographic data and compared with possible atmospheric forcing mechanisms.
-It is concluded that the main factor influencing the DSOW characteristics at a time scale of one to several years is the difference in mean sea level pressure across, respective wind along Denmark Strait.
-The main process which leads to salinity changes in the DSOW is therefore changing percentages of the different water masses involved in the DSOW formation and not the changes of the characteristics of these water masses.
+It is concluded that the main factor influencing the DSOW characteristics at a time scale of one to several years is the difference in mean sea level pressure across Denmark Strait or, in other words, the wind along Denmark Strait.
+At these time scales upstream changes in the characteristics of the different water masses involved in the formation of DSOW are only of minor importance.
+The main process

 APA, Harvard, Vancouver, ISO, and other styles